 To demonstrate this with the example inventory package, you’ll move the OnError event handler from the task to a parent container:

-- Copy the Insert Missing ProductID Task, and paste it into a new OnError event handler for the Inventory Check Container.
+2. Copy the Insert Missing ProductID Task and paste it into a new OnError event handler for the Inventory Check Container.

 What would happen if you had an OnError event handler on both the Check Inventory Level Task and the Sequence Container?
 Surprisingly, both will fire when an error is raised at the Check Inventory Level Task.
 This could cause some unexpected results.
 For example, suppose you had an error handler at the parent container to perform a particular task, such as sending an e-mail message.
 An error in a child container that you expected to be handled at that level would also cause the parent’s OnError handler to execute.
 To prevent this from happening, you can set a system variable, Propagate, to False at the child task’s Error Handler level.
 To demonstrate this, follow the steps:

-- Run the package again.
-This time, you should find the expected behavior; the error is handled only at the Check Inventory Level Task.
+7. Run the package again.
+This time, you should find the expected behaviour; the error is handled only at the Check Inventory Level Task.